damiponce/v3/_posts/test.md

 ---
-title: 'Preview Mode for Static Generation'
+title: 'Test post for the new blog'
-subtitle: 'This is a preview of the blog post that will be generated statically.'
+subtitle: 'This is a preview of a blog post that will be generated statically.'
-excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus.'
-coverImage: '/assets/blog/preview/cover.jpg'
+excerpt: >
+  This is a preview excerpt for the new blog.
+It's generated in the frontmatter of the markdown file.
-date: '2020-03-16T05:35:07.322Z'
+date: '2023-08-31'
+category: 'coding'
 author:
   name: Damián Ponce
-  picture: '/assets/blog/authors/joe.jpeg'
 ogImage:
-  url: '/assets/blog/preview/cover.jpg'
+  url: ''
+unlisted: false
 ---

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Praesent elementum facilisis leo vel fringilla est ullamcorper eget.